kshen3778/seqenv/README.md

     LFLAGS = -fpic -shared -lboost_regex -lpython2.7

-You might also need to install the boost libraries. for CentOS and RedHat the following works, otherwise use `apt-get`.
+You might also need to install the boost libraries.
+For CentOS and RedHat the following yum command works, otherwise try with `apt-get`.

     $ sudo yum install boost-devel

+If you are trying to compile on OS X you might need to change another line in the makefile (assuming you have python installed via homebrew):

+    PYTHON = -I/usr/local/Cellar/python/2.7.9/Frameworks/Python.framework/Versions/2.7/include/python2.7

+Then you might run into other problems on OS X and need to add other includes such as:

+    -I/usr/local/Cellar/boost/1.57.0/include/boost/tr1